 Hi-ho!
 And welcome again to The Muppet -

 Oops...
 That's not right

 Hello, and welcome to my new website!

 If you don't already know me, allow me a brief introduction.
 My name is Sandra Odell, and I am a smart mouth, troublemaker who writes, advocates, and eats chocolate.
 Not necessarily in that order.
 In 2010 I attended Clarion West, and in 2012 Hydra House Books released my holiday short story collection THE TWELVE WAYS OF CHRISTMAS.
 I am represented by Caitlin MacDonald of the Donald Maass Literary Agency.
 Um...what else?

-Did I mention I like chocolate?
+Did I mention I like games and chocolate?

 ...continue reading It’s Time To Get Things Started